SEHS@Dayton Tuition, Billing and Financial Aid FAQ

 What are my options if I’m denied the Direct Graduate PLUS Loan?

-If you are denied the Direct Graduate PLUS loan, you may reapply with an endorser or follow instructions on the Department of Education's website to appeal the denial.
+If you are denied the Graduate PLUS Loan, you may reapply with an endorser or follow the instructions on the Department of Education’s website to appeal the denial.

-What is the Direct Graduate PLUS Loan’s current interest rate?
+What is the Direct Graduate PLUS Loan current interest rate?